Interview Training for Your Staff: Tips and Resources

-If these three steps sound overwhelming, or you just don’t know how to conduct an interview well enough to teach others, you can hire a human resources consultant to do the work for you, Grensing-Pophal says.
+If these three steps sound overwhelming, or you just don’t know how to conduct an interview well enough to teach others, a human resources consultant experienced in interview training for managers could help.

-If money is an issue, try these other options for training your staff about how to conduct an interview:
+If money is an issue when it comes to hiring a consultant, try these other resources for training your staff about how to conduct an interview:

-- Seek help from the Small Business Administration’s Small Business Development Centers.
+- Seek help from Small Business Development Centers run by the Small Business Administration (SBA).

-- Look for short or one-day courses on hiring run by your local community college.
+- Look for short, one-day, or online courses on hiring run by your local community college.